homebrew-ec-foss/homebrew-internethome/src/posts/eBPF_Workshop.md

 Before the header data is accessed, we must include checks to ensure that we do not access memory outside of the packet.
 In the absence of this check, the program will not be accepted by the eBPF verifier.

-The `bpf_ntohs()` function converts the network packet's byte order type (usually Big-Endian) to the host byte order type(usually Little-Endian).
+The `bpf_ntohs()` function converts the network packet's byte order type (usually Big-Endian) to the host's byte order type (usually Little-Endian).
 If the packet is an Internet Protocol packet, we then parse the IP headers and perform a similar memory-access check to prevent reading data outside of the packet.

 The IP header struct defined by the kernel has the following fields: